whs92/adpluginarucounwarp/README.md

 ### Known limitations

-There are some limitiations to the current release of the NDPluginBar plugin:
+There are some limitiations to the current release of the NDPluginArucoUnwarp plugin:

 * The acquisition of ArUco Marker Corners is not as stable as the ChArUco Corners
 * A lot of the parameters used in the steps to find the aruco codes are hard coded and still need to be exposed as EPICS PV'same